Many people who suffer from anxiety like to have someone lay on top of them.

 You’ll be able to find gravity blankets in whatever size your mattress is.
 Generally, they are available in weights between 5 and 30 pounds.

-A traditional medium weight Queen comforter will generally weigh between 5-8 pounds, so given the average weights above, a gravity blanket is about 2-5 times as heavy as a normal comforter, depending on which weight you purchase.
+Given the average weights above, a gravity blanket is about 2-5 times as heavy as a normal comforter, depending on which weight you purchase.

-As a general rule, you should use a blanket that weighs about 10% of your body weight.
+So, as a general rule, you should use a blanket that weighs about 10% of your body weight.

 The concept behind it